tekyjd/Record-Suspension-Application-Eligibility/README.md

     essentialUnknowns = essentialUnknowns.filter(q =>
         q !== "Is it a Schedule 1 offence?" &&
-        q !== "Offence status (Serious Personal Injury Offence (SPIO))" && q !== "Were sentenced to a prison term of 2 years or more?"
+        q !== "Offence status (Serious Personal Injury Offence (SPIO))" && q !== "Were you sentenced to a prison term of 2 years or more?"
     );
 }